ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 	<p>{error.message}</p>
 {/await}
 ```

+TODO: update this with recent changes in mind

 In the near future, you're going to be able to `await` a promise directly in a Svelte component.
 You can try it today by enabling the [experimental async flag](https://github.com/sveltejs/svelte/discussions/15845) in your Svelte config: